(809875) 2020 BX12: Physical characteristics

+With a diameter of 50 ± 25 m, the satellite is less than one third of 's diameter.
+The satellite's shape is unknown as it was not resolved in Arecibo's radar imagery.

 Orbit and rotation

 From radar images taken on 5 February 2020, the separation distance between the satellite and the primary body is estimated to be about 360 m, or 4.4 times the radius of the primary.
 The orbital period of the satellite is thought to be around 45–50 hours, with the best-fit period being 47 hours.
 However, another possible orbital period of 15–16 hours has not been yet been ruled out, due to projection effects of radar images.
 Radar observations by Arecibo suggest the satellite is likely tidally locked to the primary body, with its rotation period being synchronous with its orbital period.
 However, uncertainties remain in measurements of the satellite's rotation period, thus an upper limit to its period was placed at 49 hours.